adithya123344/UMBC-DATA606-Capstone/docs/proposal.md

 ## Project Outcome
 #Machine learning models can be trained on this dataset to predict the following:
-- Whether a customer is eligible for a loan.
+- Whether a customer can repay a loan.
 - The probability of loan default based on the characteristics of the customer.